Bareboat Chartering | Online Course

 • Take the online test as many times as you like

-• Adds the Bareboat Yacht Chartering Endorsement to your Sailing Certification
+• Adds the Bareboat Yacht Chartering Endorsement to your Certification

 • A downloadable PDF of the entire sailing course is also available to read offline